theTejMahal/twitter/README.md

 ## To run

-Include an env.py file in src with ANTHROPIC_API_KEY = "XXXXX"
+Include an env.py file in src with ANTHROPIC_API_KEYS = "XXXXX"

 In client:
 yarn install